lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 into account the number and type of mismatches, their position, and whether they are adjacent (Elbrecht and Leese, 2017a).
 One may include ‘degenerate’ bases to increase the diversity of species that may be detected (Tournayre et al. 2020; Elbrecht and Leese 2017b).
-Primers with degenerate bases have an equimolar mix of nucleotides (Table 2).
+Primers with degenerate bases have an equimolar mix of nucleotides (:numref:`iupac`).
 Thus, if a primer sequence is generally conserved across its length, but exhibits variation at one particular key nucleotide, we could address this by ordering a mix of primers with slightly different versions of the same sequence.
 For example, if the variable site contained either a ‘C’ or a ‘T’ we would code this as ‘Y’ and the resulting primer will comprise an equimolar mix of C (50%) and T (50%) allowing binding to both C and T at the same base position.

+.. _iupac:
-**Table 2.** Degenerate base codes from the International Union of Pure and Applied Chemistry (IUPAC).
+.. csv-table:: Degenerate base codes from the International Union of Pure and Applied Chemistry (IUPAC).

-Insert Table 2 as image

-..
-Could embed this as a table using code
+   :file: ../tables/table_2.csv
+   :header-rows: 1

 To our knowledge, only two tools have been developed to facilitate primer selection: the in silico-based MultiBarcodeTools (https://multibarcode.k.u-tokyo.ac.jp/; Zhu and